 When you follow an ethical cruelty-free and environmentally conscious lifestyle you come to realize how the small seemingly insignificant actions and choices in your everyday life can impact the world on a much larger scale.
 Choosing vegan, natural soaps is a sure way to reduce your negative impact on the wider world.

-To first understand the difference on the impact of conventional soap versus vegan soap, we first must look at the history of soap.
+To first understand the difference on the impact of conventional soap versus cruelty-free soap, we first must look at the history of soap.

 Brief History of Soap